psanan/petsc_configure_helpers/README.txt

 To get PETSc running on daint

 1) Load up the modules you want.
+For cray, it might be okay to use the defaults (PrgEnv-cray and cray-mpich).
+There is also . cray-loadmodules.sh
-For example
+ For gnu,
+ You can use
     . gnu-loadmodules.sh

 2) Configure and build PETSc.
 For example